In this guide, we’ll outline eight simple strategies that can potentially help you legally save thousands of dollars on your tax bill!

 - What is the 30-day rule in crypto?

 The 30-day rule (or wash sale rule) says that you cannot claim capital losses on stocks and other securities if you buy the same asset within 30 days of disposing of it.
-Most tax professionals agree that this rule does not currently apply to crypto.
+At this time, the rule does not apply to cryptocurrency.

 - Do you have to pay tax on crypto if you don’t cash out?